naze-da/NovaOS/Documentation/Kernel/Modules.md

-# Lemon Loadable Kernel Modules
+# Nova Loadable Kernel Modules

 ## Creating a Module
 To declare a module use `DECLARE_MODULE(mname, mdescription, minit, mexit)`.